ayustudio/headwindjs/examples.md

-#Examples directory with sample projects for each supported framework for the HeadWindJS project.
+Examples directory with sample projects for each supported framework for the HeadWindJS project.

-First, let's create the examples directory structure:
 ```
 /examples
 ├── react